eduar03yauri/DCGAN-text2face-forSpanish/README.md

 This repository contains the code, models and corpus of the project _"Generative Adversarial Networks for Text-to-Face Synthesis & Generation: A Quantitative-Qualitative Analysis of Natural Language Processing Encoders for Spanish"_.

 This work develops a study to generate images of faces from a textual description in Spanish.
-A cDCGAN was used as a generator, and a comparison of the RoBERTa-large-bne, RoBERTa -large-bne-celebAEs-UNI (our model) and Sent2vec The last two models were trained using a Spanish descriptive corpus of the CelebA image dataset.
+A cDCGAN was used as a generator, and a comparison of the RoBERTa-large-bne (**RoBERTa**), RoBERTa-large-bne-celebAEs-UNI (**RoBERTa+CelebA** our model) and Sent2vec (**Sent2vec+CelebA**).
+The last two models were trained using a Spanish descriptive corpus of the CelebA image dataset.

 ## RoBERTa+CelebA